-A questionnaire is used to conduct an annual evaluation of our knowledge and to help to identify training needs.
-We also conduct an annual evaluation of the performance and effectiveness of the Trustee Board as a whole is measured against the objectives of the Plan's business plan.
+Typically, a questionnaire is used to conduct an annual evaluation of our knowledge and to help to identify training needs.
+We also typically conduct an annual evaluation of the performance and effectiveness of the Trustee Board as a whole is measured against the objectives of the Plan's business plan.
+As a result of a change in meeting scheduling, these activities took place outside the Plan year to 30 September 2024.
+The Trustee concluded that it has sufficient knowledge and understanding to manage the Plan.

 Moreover, we have put in place arrangements to ensure that we take personal responsibility for keeping ourselves up to date with relevant developments and carry out self-assessment of training needs.
 In this way, knowledge gaps are identified and addressed as reviewed as part of the training log review annually.
+The Trustee's investment and legal advisers provide updates at monthly board meetings to ensure the Trustee remains up to date with relevant developments.

-The Trustee Directors undertake an annual evaluation of the performance and effectiveness of the board as a whole, measured against the objectives of the Plan's business plan.
-During the Plan year, this was undertaken at the January 2023 Board meeting; the outcome of this review was that no gaps were identified needing to be addressed over the Plan year.
+The Trustee Directors typically undertake an annual evaluation of the performance and effectiveness of the board as a whole, measured against the objectives of the Plan's business plan.
+This happened after the Plan Year-end; and the outcome of this review will be reported in next year's report.